MrZhuNi/salome_shape/src/BuildPlugin/doc/interpolationFeature.rst

 Interpolation
 =============

+The Interpolation feature creates curve (wire) using already existing vertices in other objects.

 To create interpolation in the active part:

 #. select in the Main Menu *Build - > Interpolation* item  or